mj1thcjwovt/outlearn-modules/README.md

 ### Pages and Modules

 Now that you've laid out what your path is all about, it's time to get some content in it.
 Paths are made up of two basic components: pages and modules.
 The modules are the building blocks of a path.
 You might write them all yourself or you can include modules written by others.
-Each module should be self-contained so that it can be easily reused and reordered for other paths.
+An ideal module is self-contained so that it can be easily reused and reordered for other paths.

 To balance out the independence of the modules, you can put in pages.
 Pages are the glue that holds the modules together.
 They let you add in more of your own personality.
 Pages are specific to a path so you can talk about why you chose the modules you did, how they fit together, what parts are super important, etc.

 ### Outlearn Uses Markdown

 We wanted to have an authoring experience that integrates seamlessly with GitHub and is easy as well as expressive.
 We think Markdown hits a great balance between those goals.
-You can read the [official Markdown Syntax](http://daringfireball.net/projects/markdown/syntax) for more details.
+You can read the official [Markdown Syntax](http://daringfireball.net/projects/markdown/syntax) for more details.
 Outlearn also supports all the extensions of [GitHub Flavored Markdown](https://help.github.com/articles/github-flavored-markdown/).
 If you already have your content in Markdown, importing it to Outlearn is a breeze.

 ### Your First Content Edits

 By now you are probably itching to get to publish something you actually wrote.
 Go ahead and edit the file `welcome.md` in the `pages` directory.
 You can replace everything there with your very own "Hello World" message, or something else that inspires you!
 The pages are written in markdown so feel free to try out some formatting as well.

 Now go back to the [Import Content](https://demo.outlearn.com/import/github) section on Outlearn, click on the nickname and then click "Re-Import".
 If you still have your path open, refresh your browser and you can see your edits.
 Or navigate to it same way as above.
 Houston, we have a lift-off!

-This is where the official 5-minute path publishing count stops.
-Hopefully you've seen enough of the power of Outlearn paths to keep on going to put some real content into your path.
+Now you know how to get a Hello World path up in less than 5-minutes.
+Hopefully you've seen enough of the power of Outlearn paths to keep reading the rest of this module to put some real content into your path.

 <!-- @section -->